jdonnerstag/pyfwf_db/README.rst

 - need to lookup rows within a single virtual table and across multiple virtual tables of different kind.
 But no analytics, reporting or number crunching.
-You can though export filtered subsets into specialised libs and tools for this purpose.
+You can though export filtered subsets into specialised libs and tools if needed.
 - want indexes for speedy access because executing large number of lookups against these data sets are your main concern
 - want to filter the data because you don't need them all, and you want to index just the filtered data
 - need group-by etc. to prepare your index.
-E.g. just keep the lastest entries.
+E.g. just keep the lastest entry from each group
-- Want to persist the indexes easily and quickly to avoid always rebuilding them.
+- want to persist the indexes easily and quickly to avoid always rebuilding them.
 - want casts and transformations to convert only the bytes needed to strings, ints or dates
 - occassionally need to process files that don't have standard line endings, but \x00 or similar
-- are ok with the constraint that the files must be in a file-system (rather then object store or similar) because this lib leverages mmap to map the file content into memory.
+- are ok with the constraint that the files must be in a file-system (rather then object store or similar) or fit into memory.
+File from a file system can be much larger then memory, because the lib memory maps the file.
+Files which are compressed or from an object store can still be processed, but must fit into memory.
-- TODO: Support to unzip compressed file into memory.
 - are ok with field lengths in bytes rather then chars.
 UTF-8 chars require 1-6 bytes, which leads to variable line lengths in bytes.
 The lib however relies on a constant line length in bytes.

 How did we get here?
-Building this lib definitely wasn't our first thought:
+Building this lib wasn't our first thought:
 - We need lots of lookups across multiple tables.
 We are using traditional RDBMS systems a lot and have really experienced people.
 But ingesting and preparing (staging) the data took "ages".
-We applied partitioning all kind of tricks to speed up ingest and lookup, but it remained painful, slow and also comparatively expensive.
+We applied partitioning, and all kind of tricks to speed up ingest and lookups, but it remained painful, slow and also comparatively expensive.
 We've tested it on-premise and in public clouds, including rather big boxes with sufficient I/O and network bandwidth.
 - We tried NoSql but following best pratices, it is adviced to create a schema that matches your queries best.
 Hence more complexity in the ingest layer.
-This and network latency for queries don't go away, did not make us happy.
+This and because network latency for queries don't go away, did not make us happy.
 - Several of us have laptops with 24GB RAM and we initially started with a 5GB data set in uncompressed fixed-width files.
 We tried to load them with Pandas, but quickly run into out-of-memory exceptions, even with in-stream